multifacet/0sim-workspace/doc/src/troubleshooting.md

       extensions are enabled.
 One can use `runner setup00000` to disable EPT (see usage message).

+- Unable to boot target larger than 511GB. `vagrant up` hangs at "Waiting for guest to obtain IP" or "Waiting for guest to respond SSH".
+    - Cause: Often this happens on standard personal computers (as opposed to server-class machines) when Intel EPT is enabled.
+These are part of Intel's extended/nested paging extensions.
+Most non-server processors we have tested have 39 physical-address bits, which is enough to address 512GB of memory.
+By enabling EPT, the processor is forced to translate addresses that are too wide.
+QEMU manifests this by conveniently and inexplicably hanging at guest boot time without any error messages.
+    - Solution: Disable EPT on the platform machine.
+This can be done through the runner (`setup00000`):

+      ```
+      ./runner setup00000 {MACHINE} {USER} --disable_ept
+      ```

 - Unable to boot target larger than 1028GB on machine without EPT on some machines.
     - Cause: We believe this is a KVM bug but are not 100% sure.
 The fact that 1024-1027GB machines boot and run indicates that this is not a hardware